 The owners and operators of hotels have legal obligations to their guests.
 The law recognizes that the owner and/or operator of a hotel owe a duty of reasonable care to keep guests safe from hazards that are not open and obvious.
 This includes a duty of constant vigilance as to risks that place guests in harm’s way.
 Every hotel owner or operator is aware, or should be aware, of the risk of Legionnaires’ disease caused by improper maintenance of pipes and water storage areas.

 Under the circumstances, a prudent and ethical hotel owner and operator must develop a risk assessment of their facility and maintenance program to protect guests from exposure to Legionella bacteria.
 This should include surveillance and sample testing of water.
 Failure to conduct an appropriate investigation may be grounds for a court to find willful ignorance by the owner/operator.
 Damages caused by a failure to use reasonable care can result in legal liability to the injured guests and other foreseeable victims.

 Legionnaire’s Disease Injury Attorneys

 Whitney, LLP is accepting Legionnaires’ Disease injury cases against hotels.
 If you or a friend or family member has contracted Legionnaire’s disease, or have questions about a legal claim for Legionnaire’s disease, our Legionnaire’s disease injury attorneys can help.
-Contact us now for a free consultation.
+Contact us now for a legal consultation.
 Call us at 410 583 8000 or use our Quick Contact Form.
 Attorney’s fees are paid only when we recover compensation for injured clients.